 In fact, I’ve only stiffed servers two or three times in my life and the stories from those encounters would shock most people.

-The problem is, servers these days keep thinking they need a larger and larger tip.
-Twenty percent isn’t a great tip anymore it seems.
+The problem is, servers these days keep thinking they need larger and larger tips.
+Twenty percent isn’t a great tip anymore, it seems.

 I’ve heard servers complain if they don’t receive at least 20% for their tip.
 That’s absurd.

 Why do servers think they deserve tips in excess of 20%?
 They say that things are getting more expensive and they need to make more money.